'He plays better than some centre-backs!' - Why Ederson and Guardiola are perfect for each other | Goal.com

 Still only 27, he has hinted he would be happy to stay longer and the news of Guardiola’s extended stay should mean that there won’t be any upheaval soon.

-The ice-cool Brazilian is in a team that suits his ball-playing strengths and ability to spot and react to danger.
+The ice-cool Brazilian is in a team that suits his ball-playing strengths and he has the ability to spot and react to danger.
 He is not simply relied upon to make saves.

 "I can remember an incredible pass he made in the junior championship, he plays with tranquility."